BadIdeaFactory/corporate/documents/operating.md

 President of BIFFUD, the Governor of Pennsylvania, and the President of the United States.

-Corporate Overlords can also vote to remove a peer from the organization if any of the following conditions apply:
+Corporate Overlords may also vote to remove a peer from the organization if any of the following conditions apply:

 - The Corporate Overlord fails to attend 50% of the monthly plotting sessions